Skip to main content

 witboost

 Command-line interface to interact with the Witboost platform.
-This CLI provides commands for Witboost Computational Governance and utility operations.
+This CLI provides commands for the Witboost Builder module, Witboost Computational Governance, and utility operations.

 Usage